borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 borgmatic restore --archive latest --database users --original-port 5433
 ```

-That restores a `users` database only if it originally came from port `5433`.
+That restores a `users` database only if it originally came from port `5433`
+*and* if that port is in borgmatic's configuration, e.g. `port: 5433`.

 Finally, check out this configuration: